 - 1 lb ramps, greens and bulbs divided (greens torn into 2 inch pieces, bulbs thinly sliced)

-- ¼ cup + 2 tbsp extra virgin olive oil, divided
+- ¼ cup + 2 tablespoon extra virgin olive oil, divided

 - Few pinches of hot red pepper flakes